 If you want to tour the island by golf cart, start by looping the island exterior, stopping midway at the southernmost tip.
 Here you can walk down to the rocky shores where waves crash at your feet.
 The views from Punta Sur are magnificent, and the temple of Goddess Ixchel is worth a visit.
-Head back north and explore the tiny streets and colorful neighborhoods on the outskirts of town or relax at Playa Lancheros on the island's west side.
-This peaceful beach is a great place to see the area's dolphins, turtles, or nursing sharks before enjoying a traditional Mayan lunch at Playa Tiburón.
+Head back north and explore the tiny streets and colorful neighborhoods on the outskirts of town, with a stop at the excellent Mango Café for lunch.
+If you prefer the beach, relax at peaceful Playa Lancheros on the island’s west side and see the area’s dolphins, turtles, or nurse sharks before enjoying a traditional Mayan lunch at Playa Tiburón.
 Finish your tour with a sunset cocktail at Playa Norte before heading downtown for dinner and live music.
-To learn more about the history of Isla's famous sites, check out Hear & There, an audio tour available for checkout at Casa el Pio.
+To learn more about the history of Isla's famous sites, check out Hear & There, an audio tour available at Casa el Pio.

 View All 10

 Park (National/ State/ Provincial) 1

 Religious Building/ Site/ Shrine 1